It's Not Too Early

 Why Fall is the Best Time to Think About Residue Breakdown

-What happens in your soil this fall will either set you up for success—or leave nutrients and yield potential on the table.
-Residue isn't just leftover stalks—it's a nutrient bank.
-But without biology working for you, most of those nutrients remain locked away.
+What happens in your soil this fall will either set you up for success or leave nutrients and yield potential on the table.
+Residue is not just leftover stalks—it is a nutrient bank.
+Without biology working for you, those nutrients remain locked away.

 A typical 200-bushel corn crop leaves behind over 4 tons of residue per acre.
 That residue holds more than $160 worth of nutrients (N, P, K, S).
-But it won't break down efficiently on its own.
+But it will not break down efficiently on its own.
 Anaerobic conditions, disease pressure, and slow decomposition are common without biological intervention.

 Residue Breakdown Is Biology's Job—Give It What It Needs